Island No. 2: Reclamation

 By 1920, the island was again in legal dispute; David Mackenzie was at that point half owner of the island (held in trust by the Anglo-California Trust Company).
 William Banta, David Mackenzie's uncle and legal guardian, was sued by the British members of the family for ownership of Island No. 2 and other properties in the estate.
 The island was put up for public auction in June 1925.
 In November 1926, some interest in the property was sold from Ellen Weinstein, Estelle Meyer and others to a Z.S.
 Israelsky.
 In December 1927, another notice of guardian's sale was issued, again for Island No. 2 being sold by its owner David Mackenzie Hanbury.
 In February 1928, a transaction was recorded in which the Anglo-California Trust Company sold Island No. 2 to a Nat Boas; on the same day, Nat Boas also acquired Z.S.
 Israelsky's interest in said property.

 In 1927, construction started on a bascule bridge connecting to Island No. 2 from Vallejo; a cofferdam was placed in April, and construction was "nearly finished" by September.

 By 1928, there existed a Hanbury Island Gun Club on the island, at which were located a "handsome new club house with 8 bedrooms, a huge club room, kitchen, pantry, showers, lavatories and all other modern conveniences" in addition to "a keeper's cottage, outhouses, blinds, ponds, levees, etc".

 While Island No. 2 had been shown as dry land surrounded by levees in 1916 USGS maps, by 1942 it is shown as having significant amounts of marsh and water in its interior.
 By 1949, its interior is shown as almost entirely marshlands, although the "Lachman Club" remains on its northwest side.
-This remains the case in 1951, but by 2012 no club is shown, and the island is shown as completely submerged.
-In the 1990s, Island No. 2 became part of the Napa-Sonoma Marshes Wildlife Area, managed by the California Department of Fish and Game.
+This remained the case in 1951, but by 2012 no club is shown, and the island is shown as completely submerged.

+In 1994, large tracts of land (including many islands and former islands in the area) were purchased from Cargill by state agencies.
+Island No. 2 became part of the Napa-Sonoma Marshes Wildlife Area, as a "managed pond" administered by the California Department of Fish and Game.
+Its restoration was carried out in Phase 2 of the project, completed in 2006.
+It is currently designated as "Pond 2".